OsoianMarcel/node-simple-ipc/README.md

 - More code examples.
 - To throw NotFound error when RPC not found.
-- To throw an error when RPC already exists.
 - Allow to set default RPC timeout for all endpoints at once (current value: 30 seconds).
 - Create unit tests for the class NodeSimpleIpc.